Aspirin Formula

 Acetylsalicylic acid is easily synthesised by esterifying salicylic acid with acetic anhydride.
 As a result, the ester group replaces the hydroxyl group found in salicylic acid.
 Similarly, sulfuric acid can be used to catalyse the reaction.

-Aspirin Physical Properties
+Aspirin Properties

-Physical properties of Aspirin Formula are:
+Physical Properties of Aspirin Formula:

 Acetylsalicylic acid is a colourless to white crystalline solid in general.
 It has a vinegar-like smell to it.
 This odour is caused by the hydrolysis of Acetylsalicylic Acid, which produces salicylic and acetic acid.
 Aspirin Formula has a bitter taste.
 Similarly, its density is 1.40 g mL-1.
 Acetylsalicylic acid has a melting point of 135 degrees Celsius.
 As a result, it will decompose if kept at higher temperatures.
 Water, ethyl ether, ethanol, and chloroform are all soluble in acetylsalicylic acid.

 Working Mechanism: Acetylsalicylic acid is widely recognised for its anti-inflammatory properties.
 It works by inhibiting the enzyme cyclooxygenase.
-Students can learn more about Aspirin Formula from the website and mobile application of Extramarks.

 Aspirin Uses